ionescu007/minlzma/README.md

 In order to provide its vast simplicity, fast performance, minimal source, and small compiled size, `minlzlib` makes certain assumptions about the input file and has certain restrictions or limitations:

 * The entire input stream must be available (multi-call/streaming mode are not supported)
-* The entire output buffer must be allocated with a fixed size
+* The entire output buffer must be allocated with a fixed size -- however, callers are able to query the required size
-* The XZ file must have a single stream, with a single block (with a single dictionary/properties reset)
+* The XZ file must be "solid", i.e.: a single block (with a single dictionary/properties reset)
 * The LZMA2 property byte must indicate the LZMA properties `lc = 3`, `pb = 2`, `lc = 0`
-* The XZ block must only have compressed LZMA2 chunks (LZMA2 uncompressed chunks are not supported)
 * The XZ block must not have the optional "compressed size" and/or "uncompressed size" VLI metadata

 Note that while these assumptions may seem overly restrictive, they correspond to the usual files produced by `xzutils`, `7-zip` when choosing XZ as the format, and the `Python` `LZMA` module.
 Most encoders do not support the vast majority of XZ/LZMA2's purported capabilities, such as SHA256 or CRC64, multiple blocks, etc.